the-APM/AImonk/README.md

 - This will start both the microservices with the UI_backend service working at <mark>http://localhost:5001</mark>.

 ## Endpoint
-- The AI_backend microservice is called from the UI_backend and the image file is passed along for object detection using using a pretrained YOLOv5 model.
+- The AI_backend microservice is called from the UI_backend and the image file is passed along for object detection using a pretrained YOLOv5 model.
 - Access the UI_backend by sending a POST request at <mark>http://localhost:5001/upload </mark>.
-The body of the request would require the image file to be processed with the key "image".
+The body of the request would require the image file to be passed with the key "image".
 - On successful execution, A json object would be returned with the list of detections.

 ## Example